Can I exercise my right to buy the stock at any time up to the expiration date?

 An option writer should consider the perspective of the option holder.
 The option holder most likely makes his or her decision to exercise or sell the option on the most profitable outcome.

 The following example illustrates this point: Stock XYZ is currently trading at $32.80.
 A call option with a strike of $32.50 that expires in two weeks is currently trading at $1.10.
 The option is in-the-money by $0.30 ($32.80 minus $32.50).
 The time value for the option is $0.80 ($1.10 premium minus $0.30 in-the-money amount).
 If an investor exercises their call and immediately sells the stock, the profit is $0.30 (before commissions): the $32.80 stock selling price minus the $32.50 strike price.
 On the other hand, the investor can sell the option at $1.10.
-By exercising the option, the investor forfeits the option's time value of $0.80.
+By exercising options, the investor forfeits the option's time value of $0.80.
 In the above example, if the investor wanted to own the underlying stock, the choice to sell the option and use the option proceeds to buy the underlying stock might be the more profitable alternative.

 Finally, OCC randomly assigns exercise notices to its clearing members who, in turn assign their customers.
-Ask your brokerage firm how it allocates assignments.
+Ask your brokerage firm how it allocates options assignments.

 How many options expire unexercised?
 How many do option holders exercise?